Super Therm® Testimonials

-Being the owner of a fleet of primer movers pantech and tautliners I have continual problems with heat buildup in the tautliners which are primarily used to cart bananas from Northern New South Wales to Adelaide.
-Temperatures are frequently around 35° up to 50°C. in midsummer.
+Being the owner of a fleet of primer movers pantech and tautliners I have continually had problems with heat buildup in the tautliners which are primarily used to cart bananas from Northern New South Wales to Adelaide.
+Temperatures are frequently around 35° up to 50°C. in mid-summer.
 This heat buildup causes the produce to rot and at times the loss rate could be as great as 15%.
 Bananas need to be carted at between 10°and 13°C but the tautliners with refrigeration units running constantly would run at a constant 19°C.

 Although a little skeptical about any real benefits of Super Therm®, I decided to test the product with the following results: